gaugefreedom/intelexta/apps/verifiable-summary/QUICKSTART.md

 ### Verify Cryptographic Proof

-Use the IntelexTA web verifier (if running):
+Use the Intelexta web verifier (if running):

 ```bash
 # In another terminal